 Domenichino: Domenico Zampieri, known as Domenichino, was an Italian painter who executed frescoes in the villa.
 His work can be seen in the Sala dei Diamanti, which features scenes from the life of Pope Paul V and allegorical figures.

 Bernardino Cesari: Cesari, also known as il Cavaliere Bernardino, was an Italian painter who contributed to the decoration of the villa.
 He executed frescoes depicting scenes from ancient Roman history and mythology.

-Another important thing about this place is that you have to reserve the ticket (a week or two before you plan to visit it) and you are allowed to enter only for the time span of two hours.
+Another important thing about this place is that you have to reserve the ticket (a week or two before you plan to visit it) and you are allowed to enter only for the time of two hours.
 The number of visitors at one time is limited.
 If you are inside, practically you can move around freely.
-You can focus at that what you want.
-In Rome it is not that usual.
+You can focus on what you want.
+In Rome, it is not that usual.
 So among places where you have to queue to enter and then move among crowds those two hours are a time to relax and just contemplate the art.

 But enough talk.
 Below a selection of photos, I made at this place.
 In many photos, you will see beautiful skirts.
 As we visited this place, it hosted an exhibition of haute couture skirts designed by Azzedine Alaia (>>>).
 Enjoy!